Record rise in coronavirus related deaths at York hospital trust

-The deaths - the biggest daily rise since the outbreak started - bring the total number of coronavirus related deaths within the trust to 48 - compared to 42 the day before.
+The deaths - the biggest daily rise since the outbreak started - bring the total number of coronavirus related deaths within the trust to 57 - compared to 50 yesterday.

 The trust includes York Hospital and Scarborough Hospital.

-Thirty of the 48 coronavirus related deaths were at York Hospital, while the further 18 were at Scarborough.

-A further 744 people, who tested positive for the Coronavirus (Covid-19) have died, bringing the total number of confirmed reported deaths in hospitals in England to 11,005.
+A further 740 people, who tested positive for the Coronavirus have died, bringing the total number of confirmed reported deaths in hospitals in England to 12,396.

 Their families have been informed.